 Let’s look at what the vendors do to protect your data and what you should be doing.

-Free vs Paid Accounts
+Free vs Paid Cloud Services

-The first thing to be aware of is that there is a big difference between the free consumer services provided by cloud vendors and paid cloud software.
+There is a big difference between the free consumer services provided by cloud vendors and paid cloud software.

 How Business Files Are Protected